-All undeclared full-time students will also be assigned to an advisor within the Academic Success and Advising Center.
+All students who are Undecided will be assigned to an advisor within the Academic Success and Advising Center.
 This advisor will work with the student to build a program of study, select courses, and explore academic goals.

 The responsibilities of an Academic Advisor include:

-- Get to know a student’s interests and goals who will serve as a guide to planning your academic program at Centenary University from prior to your first semester through graduation.
+- Get to know a student’s interests and goals and serving as a guide to planning your academic program at Centenary University.

-- An Advisor will be knowledgeable about the curriculum and course requirements and options.
+- An Advisor will be knowledgeable about the curriculum, course requirements and options.

 The responsibilities of the Advisee include:

-- Think about what your academic goals you have for yourself as a Centenary University student.
+- Think about the academic goals you have for yourself as a Centenary University student.

 - Discuss goals, concerns and bring up questions you have about your college career.